-B2B portals, buyer seller meets, web browsing, participation in trade fairs and exhibitions can be considered as an important tool to find the buyers.
-Creation of multilingual Website with that of product catalogue, payment terms, price and other related information can be of great help.
+B2B portals, buyer-seller meets, web browsing, participation in trade fairs, and exhibitions can be considered as an important tool to find buyers.
+The creation of a multilingual Website with that product catalog, payment terms, price, and other related information can be of great help.

 - Sampling –

-Providing customized sample as per the need of the Foreign buyer would help in getting orders.
+Providing customized samples as per the need of the Foreign buyer would help in getting orders.

 - Price and costing –

-Pricing of the product is very much crucial in getting the attention of the buyer along with promoting sales.
-The price should be worked out keeping into mind all expenses from sampling to realization of export proceeds on the basis of terms of sale i.e. Cost, Cost & Freight (C&F), Free on Board (FOB), Insurance & Freight (CIF) etc.
+Pricing of the product is very crucial in getting the attention of the buyer along with promoting sales.
+The price should be worked out keeping in mind all expenses from sampling to realization of export proceeds on the basis of terms of sale i.e. Cost, Cost & Freight (C&F), Free on Board (FOB), Insurance & Freight (CIF), etc.

 - Negotiation with the buyers –

-After determining the buyer’s interest in the product discussion related to the allowance, discount and other aspects can be considered.
+After determining the buyer’s interest in the product discussion related to the allowance, discounts and other aspects can be considered.